drop-stones/dfisan/README.md

-# LLVM-14 skeleton
+# dfisan

 ## Description

-This project is a llvm-14 skeleton for additional implementation.
+This project implements dfisan sanitizer which enforces Data-Flow Integrity using LLVM-14 and SVF.

 ## Compilation